 Poison oak and ivy leaves will often look oily or greasy in comparison to normal oak and ivy, which can also be a distinguishing factor.
 A resin in this oil is what causes the ensuing rash and makes it so spreadable.
 More on this later…

 Both of these plants often grow on land that has been disturbed by logging, bulldozers, etc. Since they seem to favor areas that have been disturbed, they are seen by some naturalists as protectors of the land.
-Poison ivy and poison oak are seen as plants that discourages people from spending too much time in their territory, allowing the original native plants to re-establish their habitat.
+Poison ivy and poison oak are seen as plants that discourage people from spending too much time in their territory, allowing the original native plants to re-establish their habitat.

 Identification of the Rash